-The pirate flag signaling in the water in the top photo harkens to the inlet’s lore as a pirates’ cove, the winding channels of Murrells Inlet having once provided hiding spots for pirates ready to overtake cargo ships.
-The pirate theme is prevalent along the inlet, and not without reason.
+The Jolly Roger in the top photo harkens back to the inlet’s days as a pirates’ cove.
+The winding channels of Murrells Inlet are said to have once provided hiding spots for pirates as they waited to overtake slow-moving merchant ships.
+The pirate theme is prevalent along the coast, and not without reason.
 Rice was a hugely successful crop here in the eighteenth and nineteenth centuries, creating unimaginable wealth for planters.
-Ships carrying this Carolina Gold rice to England were vulnerable to pirates, who recognized the value of the export commodity.
-Rumors of pirate treasure abound along the coastline, inciting the imaginations of both children and adults – an idea not lost on local businesses.
+Cargoes of Carolina Gold were vulnerable, and rumors of buried treasure abound.

 Goat Island Info